chipsalliance/dromajo/readme.txt

 - Use 'make' to compile the binaries.

-- You can optionally install the programs to '/usr/local/bin' with:
+- You can optionally install the program to '/usr/local/bin' with:

   make install